ashkanvg/cuJSON/README.md

 ## 🗂️ Query Iterator <a name="query"></a>

 After cuJSON has efficiently parsed your JSON data into the `cuJSONResult` structure on the GPU, the next step is to actually access and extract the values you need.
-The `cuJSONIterator` is designed precisely for this, allowing you to traverse the parsed JSON tree with exceptional speed.
+The `cuJSONIterator` is designed precisely for this, allowing you to traverse the parsed JSON array with exceptional speed.
 Thanks to the pre-calculated `pair_pos` and `structural` array within `cuJSONResult`, the iterator can cleverly skip over entire nested child structures, jumping directly to siblings or specific keys/indices, significantly accelerating data retrieval.

 ### Core APIs
-The cuJSONIterator provides a set of intuitive APIs for navigating the parsed JSON tree.
+The cuJSONIterator provides a set of intuitive APIs for navigating the parsed JSON array.

 1. Initialize the Iterator:
-First, create an instance of the cuJSONIterator, linking it to your `parsed_tree` (the output from `parse_standard_json` or `parse_json_lines`) and the original file path.
+First, create an instance of the cuJSONIterator, linking it to your `parsed_array` (the output from `parse_standard_json` or `parse_json_lines`) and the original file path.

 ```
-// Assuming 'parsed_tree' is your cuJSONResult and 'filePath' is a const char* to the original file path
+// Assuming 'parsed_array' is your cuJSONResult and 'filePath' is a const char* to the original file path
-cuJSONIterator itr = cuJSONIterator(&parsed_tree, filePath);
+cuJSONIterator itr = cuJSONIterator(&parsed_array, filePath);
 ```

 2. Traverse and Extract Data: Once initialized, you can use the iterator's methods to move through the JSON structure and retrieve information.